 The symptoms of chlamydia include a burning sensation while urinating and abnormal discharge from the vagina or penis.
 A less common symptom in males is painful and swollen testicles.

-In 2017, the Centers for Disease Control and Prevention (CDC) recorded a total of 1,708,569 reports of chlamydial infection.
+In 2017, the Centers for Disease Control and Prevention (CDC) recorded a total of

 “Chlamydia is a major growing health issue in the U.S.,” says senior study author Jacques Ravel, a professor of microbiology and immunology at UMSOM, “and more work is needed to understand why some women are apparently naturally protected while other[s] are not.”